2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

 The compact U(1) vector potential operators $A_{\tilde p}$ have eigenvalues in $\cramped{[0,2\pi)}$.
-In standard lattice gauge theory the electric field operators would then have integer eigenvalues, but the physical spin states correspond to $\cramped{E_{\tilde p} = \pm 1/2}$, so the electric field must take half-odd-integer values, $\cramped{E_{\tilde p}\in \integers + 1/2}$, meaning that the gauge field is \emph{frustrated}~\cite{hermelePyrochlorePhotonsSpin2004}, or ``odd''~\cite{gingrasQuantumSpinIce2014}.
+In ordinary U(1) lattice gauge theory the electric field operators would then have integer eigenvalues, but the physical spin states correspond to $\cramped{E_{\tilde p} = \pm 1/2}$, so the electric field must take half-odd-integer values, $\cramped{E_{\tilde p}\in \integers + 1/2}$, meaning that the gauge field is \emph{frustrated}~\cite{hermelePyrochlorePhotonsU12004}, or ``odd''~\cite{gingrasQuantumSpinIce2014}.\footnote{The ``oddness'' of the gauge field, i.e. the half-odd-integer spectrum of the electric field operators, is equivalent in a first-quantized description to considering \emph{anti-periodic} wave functions of the compact gauge potential $A_{\ell} \in [0,2\pi)$ (equivalent to the angular coordinate of a quantum rotor)~\cite{kwasigrochSemiclassicalApproachQuantum2017}. } The physical spin states are recovered by going to the strongly-coupled limit where the $E_{\tilde p}$ take their minimum eigenvalues.